rafed/devra/content/posts/webdev/free front end dev tools for non front guy.md

 ---
-title: Free tools for easier front end development
+title: Free Front end development tools for the non front end guy
 date: 2020-06-27
-tags: [WebDev]
+tags: [front-end, WebDev]
 ---

-Front end is hard if you're not a designer.
-This list is a collection of tools that will help you speed up your front end workflow.
-Lets ease front end as much as possible!
+Front end development is hard if you're not a designer.
+This list is a collection of tools that will help you speed up your front end workflow as a non front end guy.
+Lets make front end easy again!

 #### Table of Contents